MatheusRabetti/matheusrabetti.github.io/_posts/2016-11-13-beautiful-ggplot-candidates.md

 ---
 layout: post
 description: "Working on visualization on R using the ggplot library"
-title: "A quick analysis on the brazilian profile of the candidates for election"
+title: "A Quick Analysis on the Brazilian Profile of the Candidates for Election"
 categories:
   - Data Analysis
 tags: [Unix,R,Visualization]